gocardless/gc-http-factory/README.md

 Any configuration options you can pass to `$http`, you can pass to the `create` method of `HttpFactory`, with some notable exceptions, all of which are documented below.

+`HttpFactory.create` expects two arguments:

+1. an object of configuration options
+2. an object of methods that you would like defined, where each is an object of configuration options for that particular method.

+#### Configuration Precedence

-It is important to know that you can passs in configuration options in three places:
+It is important to know that you can pass in configuration options in three places:

 1. In the first object you pass to `HttpFactory.create`
 2. In the object for each method you ask HttpFactory to create